 Once you register a new company in Wisconsin, there are several business incentives and programs that your company can benefit from.
 Let’s take a look at some of the most popular programs:

-- Wisconsin Enterprise Zones: If you register a new company in Wisconsin in the enterprise zone then there are several incentives that will benefit your business including tax credits.
+- Wisconsin Enterprise Zones: If you register a new company in Wisconsin in the enterprise zone then there are several incentives that your business will benefit from including tax credits.
 The program has been implemented in the state by the regional economic development division of the Wisconsin Economic Development Corporation (WEDC).
 The primary objective of the Enterprise Zone (EZ) Program is to incentivize those projects that involve expansion of existing Wisconsin businesses or even relocation of business operations from other states to the EZ.
 Businesses can enjoy tax credits on several areas like job retention, job creation, employee training, capital investment, and supply chain investment.
 Know More

 - Development Opportunity Zone Tax Credit (DOZ): The primary aim of the Development Opportunity Zone (DOZ) Program is to incentivize new as well as expanding business in the cities of Janesville, Beloit, and Kenosha.
 The program has been implemented by the Wisconsin Economic Development Corporation (WEDC) and you will have to apply to the regional economic development director to avail the tax credits under this program.
-These Development OZ tax credits will be available to a startup company Wisconsin if they are involved in job creation, job retention, capital investment and environmental remediation within the mentioned opportunity zones.
+These Development OZ tax credits will be available to a start-up company in Wisconsin if they are involved in job creation, job retention, capital investment and environmental remediation within the mentioned opportunity zones.
 Know More

 Are there any Disadvantages of Incorporating in Wisconsin?

 If you register a new business in Wisconsin, you will be able to enjoy several benefits in the form of tax credits, grants, loans, Enterprise Zones for Development and Opportunity zone programs, sales and use tax exemption, capital gains deferral, and much more.
 So, the big question is – are there any disadvantages?
-In reality, there are no disadvantages as such except the ones that are specific to the type of business you register like an LLC has a limited life and can get dissolved if a member dies.
+In reality, there are no disadvantages as such except the ones that are specific to the type of business you register.
+For instance, an LLC has a limited life and can get dissolved if a member dies.
 Similarly, incorporation can lead to higher overall taxes and this is where you can find relief in the form of the tax credit programs.